Humanities/Arts Exam > Humanities/Arts Notes > Geography Class 12 > Long Questions with Answers - Primary Activities

 Characteristics of hunting and gathering:

-(v) The yield per person is very low and little or no surplus is produced.
+(v) Yield per person is generally low and little or no surplus is produced for trade or storage.

 Q. 4.
 Why is a wide variety of animals kept by pastoral nomads in different regions of the world?
 Explain the process of transhumance with an example.